christine-hvw/socium_coauthorship/README.md

-# The Formation of Co-authorship Networks - A Case Study of the SOCIUM Research Institute
+# The Formation of Co-authorship Networks - A Case Study of the SOCIUM Research Institute - *Working paper*

 ## Summary